FlyRanch/latent-analysis/README.md

 ## Dataset and Jupyter notebook

-Download the required dataset, main_muscle_and_wing_data.h5, from CaltechData [here](https://data.caltech.edu/records/aypcy-ck464) and place the file in 'notebook/dataset'.
+Download the required dataset, main_muscle_and_wing_data.h5, from CaltechDATA [here](https://data.caltech.edu/records/aypcy-ck464) and place the file in 'notebook/dataset'.